-In Ontario, in early March, although there may still be lots of snow, it is time for us to start pruning:
+In Ontario, in early March, although there may still be lots of snow, it is time to start pruning:

-...so, here is what it is, why we do it, how we do it, and when.
+...so, what is it, why do we do it, how and when.

 What exactly is pruning?:

 “Pruning is a horticultural practice that alters the form and growth of a plant.
 Based on aesthetics and science, pruning can also be considered preventive maintenance.
 Many problems may be prevented by pruning correctly during formative years for a tree or shrub”.

 "The best friend on earth of man is the tree: when we use the tree respectfully and economically we have one of the greatest resources of the earth".